 Design

-Use AI image-generation tools to rapidly explore visual directions, moodboards, style variants, composition options, illustration directions, and first-pass visual assets—including social and campaign visuals—early in the design process before committing to production.
+Use AI image-generation and layout tools to rapidly explore visual directions, moodboards, creative routes, compositions, illustration directions, icons, mockups, and first-pass campaign or product assets early in the design process before committing to production.

 Why the human is still essential here

-Creative direction, originality, taste, and final style and asset decisions remain with the designer or illustrator; AI accelerates exploration and first-pass asset generation, but humans decide what feels right, on-brand, and worth developing further.
+Creative direction, originality, taste, and final asset decisions remain with the designer or illustrator.
+AI accelerates exploration and first-pass generation, but humans decide what feels right, on-brand, strategically useful, and worth developing further.

 How people use this